Skip to content

 Device Flowclient_secret_postYesNoSmart TVs, CLIs, IoT (RFC 8628)

-Each preset sets the application_type, grant_types, response_types, token_endpoint_auth_method, and scope to appropriate defaults.
-The preset is stored on the client record and is immutable after creation.
+Each preset sets application_type, grant_types, response_types, token_endpoint_auth_method, and scope to safe defaults.
+The preset is immutable after creation.

 Terminal window